 - Authorized Equipment & Apparel

 No player shall be allowed to wear a guard, cast, hard brace or other potentially dangerous equipment on his or her elbow, hand, wrist, finger or forearm, including equipment made of hard leather, plastic, plaster or metal—even if the equipment is covered with soft padding.
 Soft braces, sleeves and wraps will be allowed unless they pose a danger to other players.
 In addition, jewelry, hair bands and clips will not be allowed.
-Tournament officials retain the right to disallow any equipment or apparel that is judged to be dangerous or inappropriate.
+Designated tournament officials retain the right to disallow any equipment or apparel that is judged to be dangerous or inappropriate.

 - Player Injury

-A basketball or other tournament official has the discretion to suspend play for the protection of an injured player.
+A basketball referee or designated tournament official has the discretion to suspend play for the protection of an injured player.
 If a player is bleeding or has an open wound, that player will be directed to leave the game and properly bandage the wound.
 A player with any bloodstained clothing or bandage must remove the stained or saturated material prior to re-entering the game.
 If it is believed that a player has lost consciousness during a game, or is severely injured, event organizers may require a written note from a medical doctor who has examined the player subsequent to the game injury and specifically authorizes that player to continue participation in the tournament.

 The basket structure, padding and structural supports will be played as out-of-bounds.
 The actual backboard, including its face, top, bottom and sides shall be considered in-bounds.